Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 :::info
 User roles are general for the whole server.
 There are 4 roles: Admin, Editor, Viewer and Editor.
 Each user can only have a single role within a server.
 User creation is managed on the Users screen.
-Each one of these users can have access to one or more projects, this is configured on the Manage Access section of each project.
+Each one of these users can have access to one or more projects, which is configured on the Manage Access section of each project.
 Admins have access to all projects on the server.
 :::